unikubehq/cli/README.md

 ---

-Tests for the unikube cli are developed using the `pytest` framework in conmbination with the _click.testing_ module.
+Tests for the unikube cli are developed using the `pytest` framework in combination with the _click.testing_ module.

 Thus, it is possible to run the tests using `pytest` or by configuring the testing environment/options within your IDE to use `pytest`.